-This module includes 5 clinical stroke CT cases for you to report in our Image Reporting Simulator ( integrated online PACS viewer with structure reporting and immediate feedback with annotations and hangings).
+This radiology reporting course includes 20 clinical stroke CT cases grouped in 4 training modules for you to report in our Radiology Simulator ( integrated online PACS viewer with structure reporting and immediate feedback with annotations and hangings).

-Although this module is based on the On-call exposure to patients presented with stroke, it will also show stroke in its different stages.
-Although many of our cases are plain CT head scans, other techniques may be used when appropriate.
-We will also show variants which may mimic stroke and when appropriate, give a differential diagnosis for the findings seen on the images.
+Many of our cases are plain CT head scans; other techniques may be used when appropriate.
+We will also show variants that may mimic stroke and, when appropriate, provide a differential diagnosis for the findings seen on the images.

-This module is geared towards senior residents and general radiologists wanting to increase their knowledge in neuroradiology, particularly in the area of stroke.
+This course is geared towards senior residents and general radiologists wanting to increase their knowledge in neuroradiology, particularly in the area of stroke.

 1. First, you should review the case images.